verrazzano/docs/content/en/docs/guides/migrate/install/cert-manager/_index.md

 ---
 This document shows you how to install cert-manager on OCNE.

-Verrazzano supports the installation of [cert-manager](https://cert-manager.io/), or using a customer-managed cert-manager instance.
+Verrazzano supports the installation of [cert-manager](https://cert-manager.io/) or using a customer-managed cert-manager instance.
 Depending on the configuration, Verrazzano will install the following components:

 - cert-manager
 - The Verrazzano [cert-manager-webhook-oci](https://github.com/verrazzano/cert-manager-webhook-oci) webhook for signing certificates using Let's Encrypt.
 - A ClusterIssuer used to sign certificates

-## Install cert-manager

-### Installing cert-manager using Helm
+## Install cert-manager using Helm

 **TBD**, will be installed as a first-class CNE module and not from the app catalog

-### Helm Overrides recipes
+### Helm override recipes
 The following sections show you how to override certain cert-manager default settings.
-These overrides should be put into a file and passed into helm using the `-f` argument.
+Overrides should be put into a file and passed into the `helm` command using the `-f` argument.

-#### Installing from a private registry
+#### Install from a private registry
 **TBD** - need OCNE module private registry example

-#### Configuring pod and container security
+#### Configure pod and container security
 Override pod and container security default settings to limit actions that pods and containers can perform in the cluster.
 These settings allow pods and containers to perform only operations that are needed for them to operate successfully, and mitigate security vulnerabilities, such as privilege escalation.

-For example, apply the following overrides when installing the cert-manager module in an OCNE 2.0 cluster to use security settings similar to those used by Verrazzano 1.6.
+For example, to use security settings similar to those used by Verrazzano 1.6, apply the following overrides when installing the cert-manager module in an OCNE 2.0 cluster.

 {{< clipboard >}}
 <div class="highlight">